chadsr/NordVPN-NetworkManager/README.rst

 ~~~~~~~~~~~~~~

 **Note:** If you install via PIP, system dependencies will need to be
-installed separately.
+installed manually.
 It is therefore recommended to install via your
 system package manager.
 If your system is not yet listed above, leave an
 issue and it can be added ASAP.